 Observers invoke post-flash in APT by choosing the exposure optional parameter ‘FLASH’ and specifying the desired number of electrons per pixel to be added to the image using the LED post-flash lamp.
 (See Section 13.2.4 in the Phase II Proposal Instructions

 .)
 The additional overhead times required for post-flash are generally very small (typically ~ 6 sec).
 The flash is performed on WFC3 after the shutter has closed at the end of the exposure: an LED is activated to illuminate the side of the shutter blade facing the CCD detector (WFC3 TIR 2012-01

-noise.
+The main disadvantage of post-flash is, of course, the increase in the background noise.
 In the worst case, a short exposure with low background and dark current would require the addition of about 12 e-

 /pix of post-flash.
 Thus the original readout noise of ~3.1 electrons is effectively increased to 4.6 e-

 in un-binned exposures.
 (See Section 9.6

 for S/N equations.)
 For a noise-limited observation, the exposure time would need to be increased by more than a factor of 2 to retain the same noise floor.
 In most cases, however, the impact will be significantly less severe as exposures will generally contain some natural background already and will not require a full 12e-

 For completeness, this mode is included as an observing strategy option for CTE-loss mitigation but, in practice